OpenEIT/EIT_Firmware/README.md

+# Getting started

+There are several examples contained inside this folder.

+To get started, run the IAR Workspace OpenEIT inside the IAR folder:

+You can select between a range of different programs to run and below there are short descriptions of each.
+To switch simply drag the C file for main and remove the previous one from the workspace and recompile.

+* ImpedanceMeasurement_timeseries_2Wire: Performs time series measurements with AFE7 and AFE8.
+* ImpedanceMeasurement_timeseries_4WireBioIsolated: Performs time series measurements using a tetrapolar common mode rejection configuraiton.
+* ImpedanceMeasurement_BIS_4WireBioIsolated_multifrequency: Does time series BIS taking a spectrum with 15 measurements between 80Hz and 80kHz.
+Uses AFE7,8 and a differential op amp configuration on the board.

+* ImpedanceMeasurement_EIT8_bipolar: Runs through 28 measurements to do tomographic reconstruction of a bipolar system.
+* ImpedanceMeasurement_EIT8_bipolar_multifrequency: Create a spectrum for every pixel in an 8 electrode tomographic reconstruction.
+* ImpedanceMeasurement_EIT32_4WireBioIsolated: Takes 928 measurements in tetrapolar mode, to do the highest spatial resolution construction.
+* ImpedanceMeasurement_EIT32_bipolar: takes 928 measurements in a bipolar configuration.

+To Download onto device:
+Hit build, and if it builds without errors a HEX file will be contained in the iar/debug/exe folder.
+Ensure your device is plugged in via a SWD programmer then run the .bat file to program.
+Your device should now be running the firmware.

+To check that your device is operating the firmware correctly, open a realterm or coolterm prompt and create a serial connection with the device.
+You should see readings coming through the serial port.
+If everything looks good, it's time to go to the EIT dashboard to have a look and the data and do some experiments!

+A note on which debugger to use:
+- I recommend using a Segger J-link debugger with SWD programming cable.
+The configuration on the PCB also allows for the VCOM port to work which means you can also read serial through the same connection.
+The specific configuration can be seen in the .bat file contained in the EXE directory.

 # EIT_Firmware

 This is an example for 2-wire impedance measurement, across 28 different arrangements of electrodes described by the EIT PCB.